B-UMMI/chewBBACA/README.md

 chewBBACA has the following dependencies:

-Python dependencies (defined in the [requirements](https://github.com/B-UMMI/chewBBACA/blob/master/CHEWBBACA/requirements.txt) file, should be automatically installed):
+Python dependencies (defined in the [requirements](https://github.com/B-UMMI/chewBBACA/blob/master/CHEWBBACA/requirements.txt) file, should be automatically installed when using conda or pip):
 * numpy>=1.14.0
 * scipy>=0.13.3
 * biopython>=1.70